 - Continue to grow membership among Canada’s regional airports and professionals in the bird strike field

 Birdstrike Canada was organized to fill the void left by the sudden death of Bruce MacKinnon who essentially was Bird Strike Committee Canada.
 We began with the need to host the North American Bird Strike Conference in 2009 in Victoria and held our organizational meeting at this conference.
-Subsequently we have co-sponsored with Bird Strike Committee – USA North American Bird Strike Conferences in Utah (2010), Niagara Falls (2011) Milwaukee (2013) and Montreal (2015).
+Subsequently we have co-sponsored with Bird Strike Committee – USA North American Bird Strike Conferences in Utah (2010), Niagara Falls (2011) Milwaukee (2013), Montreal (2015), Dallas (2017) and Halifax (2019.
 Since recommending that the North American Bird Strike Conference becomes a biannual event, we have designed and hosted workshop held in Sidney, B.C.
-(2012), Ingersoll, Ontario (2014), and Edmonton, Alberta (2016).
+(2012), Ingersoll, Ontario (2014), Edmonton, Alberta (2016) and Vaudreuil, Quebec (2018).
+The 2020 and 2021 conferences were cancelled due to Covid.
+The 2022 conference is planned for Ottawa, Ontario.

 Bird Strike Identification Services